 Our value is based on being able to provide a single integrated architecture capable of solving the problems associated with the digitalization of the world in which we find ourselves.
 We are leaders in vertical applications in strategic sectors for the economy and sustainability of the planet such as Energy, Waste, Water, Mobility, Security and Communications.
 Our horizontal platform framework adds capabilities to our verticals such as integration with third parties, the ability to analyze aggregate information from different data sources, the ability to process and analyze large volumes of information, predictive analytics capacity based on historical data acquired by our own solutions, we are agnostic against communications having developed solutions in Sigfox, GPRS, NB-IoT, LoRa …, all under an umbrella of cybersecurity added in all the layers that are part of the architecture.

-Wellness Telecom will be responsible to create and ensure the maintment of the interface of the platform (WP6).
+Wellness Telecom is responsible to create and ensure the maintment of the interface of the platform (WP6).
 It is a peer-learning platform that will be a powerful tool for the sustainability of the project and this is gathered by the concept of RAIN Entrepreneurial Community.
 The community will be open only to registered users and it will be an innovative environment where entrepreneurs can virtually meet, capitalize their experience and ask for advices.

-WIRELESSINFO (WRLS) –
+WIRELESSINFO (WRLS) – Czech Republic

 WRLS has a very wide field of activities with a big exploitative research and implementation potential on both on Czech market and international market.
 Main goals of WIRELESSINFO are activities in research, new development, testing and exploitations of new geographic information systems and technologies for data collection and data management.